ethereum-oasis-op/baseline/docs/governance/governance.md

 #### Removal

-A TSC member is eligible to lose their seat upon for violating the Code of Conduct through a simple majority vote of TSC members that are not being considered for removal.
+A TSC member is eligible to lose their seat for violating the Code of Conduct through a simple majority vote of TSC members that are not being considered for removal.

 After removal, a special election shall be governed by Oasis for the vacant seat among contributors.
 The seat will be up for re-election at the next regular election cycle.